Gwen Stacy (Spider-Verse): Background

 Gwen is based on the character of the same name who debuted in 2014, in the second issue of the Edge of Spider-Verse comic title.
 Each issue of the title had a different creative team, with Gwen's issue being helmed by Jason Latour and Robbi Rodriguez.
 Part of the larger "Spider-Verse" storyline, the issue portrayed an alternate universe version of Gwen Stacy, who was killed in Marvel Comics' main universe continuity, known as Earth-616.
 The alternate universe in which Gwen becomes Spider-Woman is designated as Earth-65.
 Readers of the character's comics commonly refer to her as Spider-Gwen, though the character is officially known as Ghost-Spider.

 Instead of an origin story, Latour and Rodriguez opted to explore the character's history in a two-page "Previously" spread.
-In it, Gwen was established as a teen drummer who was bitten by a radioactive spider, before taking on the Spider-Woman persona to indulge in an adrenalin buzz.
+In it, Gwen was established as a teen drummer who was bitten by a radioactive spider, before taking on the Spider-Woman persona to indulge in an adrenaline buzz.
 Peter Parker, meanwhile, is Gwen's best friend in this continuity.
 She defends Peter from bullies, but he creates a serum that transforms him into the Lizard, wishing to be "special" like her.
 Not realizing Peter is the Lizard, she accidentally kills him in battle.

 As the "Spider-Verse" storyline proved popular, demand for a title centered on Earth-65's Gwen Stacy was high, leading to the Spider-Gwen ongoing comic book series beginning in February 2015, and concluding in July 2018 (since followed by a succession of stand-alone limited-run miniseries).

 Adaptation

-Shortly prior to the launch of Spider-Gwen, the November 2014 hack of Sony Pictures–the studio owning the film rights to Spider-Man characters–revealed emails among Sony executives discussing a planned animated Spider-Man comedy film to be written by Phil Lord and Christopher Miller.
+Shortly prior to the launch of Spider-Gwen, the November 2014 hack of Sony Pictures—the studio owning the film rights to Spider-Man characters—revealed emails among Sony executives discussing a planned animated Spider-Man comedy film to be written by Phil Lord and Christopher Miller.
 At CinemaCon in April 2015, Sony Pictures chair Tom Rothman announced the animated film's release date as being set for July 20, 2018.
 Before Gwen's appearance in the Spider-Verse films, the character was adapted in the animated television series Ultimate Spider-Man, making her screen debut in 2016.